corda/corda-docs-portal/content/en/platform/corda/5.1/reference/certificates.md

 This section describes the different types of keys and certificates in Corda 5.
 It contains the following:
 {{< toc >}}

+## Keys

+Corda uses the following types of keys:

 <style>
 table th:first-of-type {
     width: 25%;
 }
 table th:nth-of-type(2) {
-    width: 20%;
+    width: 15%;
 }
 table th:nth-of-type(3) {
     width: 40%;
 }
 table th:nth-of-type(4) {
-    width: 2545%;
+    width: 20%;
 }
 </style>

-## Keys

-Corda uses the following types of keys:

 | Key                                     | Use with Certificate | Description                                                                                                                                                                                                                                                                  | Key Type/Algorithm  |
 | --------------------------------------- | -------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------- |